dwightjack/yuzu/docs/packages/yuzu/README.md

 };
 ```

-This is a map listing functions to execute whenever the state property defined in the property key has changed.
+This is a map listing functions to execute whenever a state property has changed.
 If the property value is a string it will search the corresponding method on the class.

-The function is invoked with the current and previous value as arguments.
+In the example application whenever the `count` state value changes the `update` method will be fired.

-In the counter example above whenever the state's `expanded` value changes the `toggle` method is executed.
+?> The function is invoked with the current and previous value as arguments.

 #### lifecycle methods